 Drew Miroff is a partner in the Business Litigation Group.
 He concentrates his practice in complex litigation focusing on supply chain, products, business and land use litigation.
 Drew is frequently described as an aggressive, yet practical litigator who gets to the heart of the issues in an effort to find quick, efficient, and favorable solutions to his client's business disputes.
-In this part of his litigation practice, Drew represents businesses in virtually all aspects of their litigation including supply chain disputes (UCC disputes, service disputes, termination of supplier contracts, supplier stop ship treats, distributor agreements, etc.),business torts and contract disputes (including unfair competition, non-compete/non-solicitation enforcement, proprietary information protection, business separations, etc.), real estate matters (contractual, zoning and condemnation actions) as well as product and premises related liability claims.
+In this part of his litigation practice, Drew represents businesses in virtually all aspects of their litigation including supply chain disputes (UCC disputes, service disputes, termination of supplier contracts, supplier stop ship treats, distributor agreements, etc.),business torts and contract disputes (including unfair competition, non-compete/non-solicitation enforcement, proprietary information protection, business separations, etc.), real estate matters (contractual, zoning and condemnation actions) as well as product, premises, and asbestos related liability claims.

 While looking for out-of-court solutions where possible, Drew and his team have successfully tried cases in traditional Court settings as well as less-traditional arbitration settings.
 Drew is also frequently in state and federal courts seeking and defending against temporary restraining orders and preliminary injunctions, and other forms of emergency relief.

 In addition to his litigation practice, Drew's calm, thoughtful, no-nonsense-style and broad risk management experience frequently leads to his involvement as part of the client's strategic team.
 In this role, Drew works with clients to identify areas of risk and then develop and implement mitigation and litigation avoidance strategies.
 In addition, Drew routinely helps guide clients through catastrophic incident and crisis situations, including directing external and internal investigations.